-As you know, I have hunting and gathering tendencies.
-Severe I might say.
-Yesterday we were in Adelaide on a mission to look at floor tiles for the en suite bathroom due to be completed in the coming weeks at last.
+As you know, I have hunting & gathering tendencies.
+Severe.
+Yesterday we were in Adelaide on a mission to look at floor tiles for the en-suite bathroom due to be completed in the coming weeks at last.
 I’m in the process of sorting out the finer details with tradies now.

-As expected on any journey, I get distracted by things around me especially places with old things and where I can rummage.
-My gathering antennas are always up and seem to start vibrating when I get near something vintagy certainly if I’ve been there before!
+As expected, on any journey, I get distracted by things around me especially places with old things where I can rummage.
+My gathering antennas are always up & seem to start vibrating when I get near something sort of vintagy especially if I’ve been there before!

-Of course it happened and I couldn’t go past Castle Collectibles another of Adelaide’s secondhand oases of vintage all sorts!
+Of course it happened & I couldn’t go past Castle Collectibles another of Adelaide’s secondhand oases of vintage all sorts!
 A real cool place this one!

 “Stop the car Michael!
 Stop the car“

 Full of surprises it’s one of those places you gotta rummage around in.
-You know, fossick.
+Fossick.
 Make sure you peer not just peek.
-Look under, over, up and around and into the nooks and crannies.
+Look under, over, up & around, into the nooks & crannies.
 No telling what you might discover.
 Like a lucky dip.
-Could be retro, records, vintage, rococo, gypsy, boho, kitsch, shabby, cottage, antique, primitive, rustic, farm stuff, vintage garden items, old toys, books, bric a brac, furniture, lights, crockery, signs, tools, old bikes, doors and so on and so forth.
-And Debbie and Lyndon are ever so gorgeous, friendly and helpful.
+Could be retro, records, vintage, rococo, gypsy, boho, kitsch, shabby, cottage, antique, primitive, rustic, farm stuff, vintage garden items, old toys, books, bric a brac, furniture, lights, crockery, signs, tools, old bikes, doors & so on & so forth.
+Debbie & Lyndon are ever so gorgeous, friendly & helpful.
 Check out Hey Vintage’s reviews for what people think.

 Look at it the crackle.